What: Smallest Cow (Height)

 The 11-year-old cow is named Swallow and her owner, Caroline Ryder, said she would spend the day either grazing with her herd or listening to BBC radio in her cowshed.
 Ryder and her husband, Martyn, purchased Swallow at a rare-livestock-breed auction in 2006.
 She already has nine regular-sized calves and is pregnant with her 10th.
 Guinness World Records said her youngest calf has already grown larger than she is.

-QUALITY, some believe, is more important than quantity.
+QUALITY, some belief, is more important than quantity.
 But Rio the Charolais cow is a winner on both counts.
 Not only is she in the running to be declared the biggest cow in the world, she is also pure pedigree.

-Six-year- old Rio is more than twice the size of an average dairy cow, weighs 2,690lb (1.25 tons) and could provide enough steak s to feed a small army - If butchered she would produce enough beef for 3.500 beef burgers and 7,500 sausages.
+Six-year- old Rio is more than twice the size of an average dairy cow, weighs 2,690lb (1.25 tons) and could provide enough steaks to feed a small army - If butchered she would produce enough beef for 3.500 beef burgers and 7,500 sausages.
 The 6ft-tall, 11ft long beast is worth far more alive - weighing the same as a large adult Rhinoceros, she eats the equivalent of a tenth of her body weight every week and drinks up to 25 gallons of water every day.
 The world record for the largest living cow is currently unclaimed, although the largest ever was an American Holstein-Durham cross called Mount Katahdin which died in 1923.
 The beast was towering 6ft 2 in at the shoulder and had a girth of 13 ft.
 Charolais are the largest breed of cattle, there are now approximately 30,000 living in Britain.